tomsKalnins1/Parallel_2D_FFT_with_OpenGL/README.md

 ## Correction of the phase by the twiddle factor

-What makes the FFT so efficient is the reuse of lower frequency outputs from sub-FFTs to compute the higer ones.
-FFT first devides the smaple set into smaller subsets and performs the FFT algorithm on them as if they were independant sets.
-The problem with treating sample subsets as independant is that this creates as phase shift which has to be corrected, curtesy of the twiddle factors.
+What makes the FFT so efficient is the reuse of lower frequency outputs from sub-FFTs to compute the higher ones.
+FFT first divides the sample set into smaller and smaller subsets and performs the FFT algorithm on them as if they were independent sets which causes mismatch in phase when these results are joined.
+The phase is corrected by the twiddle factor.

 ```glsl
 ...